Frequently Asked Questions

 Why did the studies not take into account neighborhood support (16-05-2025)?

-When choosing a reception location, practical, spatial and organizational conditions were primarily examined: is the location large enough, is there room for buildings and facilities, is it within reach of, for example, schools or sports fields, the train station, stores and so on.
-Support in the area is certainly important, but that is difficult to measure objectively in advance.
-That is why we are paying a great deal of attention to it: by informing local residents, engaging in dialogue and including concerns and ideas in the further development of the plans.
+When choosing a reception location, practical, spatial, and organizational Requirements were primarily Requirements : is the location large enough, is there space for buildings and facilities, is it within easy reach of schools or sports fields, the train station, shops, etc.?
+Local support is certainly important, but it is difficult to measure this objectively in advance.
+That is why we are now paying a lot of attention to this: by informing local residents, engaging in dialogue, and taking their concerns and ideas into account in the further development of the plans.

 How does the municipality engage residents?